JonKing93/JonKing93.github.io/content/project/Volcanism/index.md

 #   Otherwise, set `slides = ""`.
 ---

-We're using data assimilation to probe the sensitivity of the climate system to volcanic eruptions throughout the Common Era.
+We're using data assimilation to examine the sensitivity of the climate system to volcanic eruptions throughout the Common Era.
+Check out Feng Zhu's recent papers [probing discrepancies between reconstructions and models](../../publication/4-Volcanic-DA) and [testing the ENSO response to volcanism](../../publication/P2-Volcanoes-ENSO).